 The Retirement System's policy for the allocation of invested assets is established, and amended, as needed, by the ERS Board.
-The ERS Board's adopted asset allocation policy as of December 31, 2021 is provided on page 40.
+The ERS Board's adopted asset allocation policy as of December 31, 2022 is provided on pages 61 and 62.
 ERS publishes its latest Investment Policy on its website.
 Plan assets are managed on a total return basis with a long-term objective of achieving and maintaining a fully funded status for the benefits provided through the Retirement System.